Civil Rights Movement Archive (CRMA)

 New & Announcements

-As a general rule, February (Black History month) is our peak month each year.
-The 1236 per day of this February, however, is 150 below (-10%) February of last year.
+This is approximately 9% less than March of last year.
 Ever since 2020, our traffic has been declining.
 Since two-thirds of our visitors are students (grade school and college) we believe that a significant portion of this decline stems from the vicious and unrelenting war being waged by Republicans and MAGAites against teachers, librarians, schools, and colleges who dare stand against racism and educate around issues of racial justice.
 Nevertheless, we still stand and will persevere.

-Roughly 27% of our visitors came from outside the U.S. That is much higher than normal for a February but we have no idea why.
-On school days, our number of visitors ranged from 800 to 1400 per day.
+Roughly 17% of our visitors came from outside the U.S. On school days, the number of visitors ranged from 700 to 1300 per day.

-As of March 1st, our online archive contains 9833 searchable pages, documents, and images, and 318 videos in our Vimeo video channel.
-Google reports that out on the global internet there are 20,080 backlinks to our CRMA site, sections, and pages, by organizations and people using us as an information resource.
+As of April 1st, our online archive contains 9905 searchable pages, documents, and images, and 329 videos in our Vimeo video channel.
+Google reports that out on the global internet here are 20,005 backlinks to our CRMA site, sections, and pages by organizations and people using us as an information resource.

 Please Donate.